Table of contents

-Autumn angst: is it time to combine?
+Is it time to combine?
+Real-world questions:

-I am going to try to answer these all at once.
+I am going to try to answer these questions all at once.
 It helps to understand that colonies shrink as winter approaches.
 First, the drones are forcibly removed, which reduces the population by 15 to 25%.
 Then, the number of workers is reduced by attrition: when workers die, only some are replaced.

-When the brood nest first starts to shrink, brood may be somewhat scattered.
+When the brood nest first starts to shrink, the brood may be somewhat scattered.
 This is because after the brood emerges, the workers fill the cells with honey or pollen, causing the nest to get smaller.
 It takes a while for all the outlying brood cells to empty, but once they do, those cells will be filled with food as well.
 So a situation where “the brood nest is really small and the capped brood is all spread out” sounds normal.
-Look again in a couple weeks and it will likely be more compact.
+Look again in a couple of weeks and it will likely be more compact.

 As time goes by, the nest gets even smaller and more compact.
-Usually by October or November, the brood nest is a fraction of its summer size.
+Usually, by October or November, the brood nest is a fraction of its summer size.
 The DVD-sized nest mentioned above is probably perfect for this time of year.
 Sounds like a go.
 By the end of November, the brood nest may shrink to nothing for a few weeks.

 In colder parts of the country, an October supersedure queen isn’t good for much.
 If your “supersedure queen can’t mate,” she can only lay unfertilized eggs (drones) and the colony will soon collapse.
 Again, it is time to combine.